Michael Baldisimo: Canada

 In October 2014, he made his debut in the Canadian program when he was called up to a camp with the Canada U15 national team.
 In the summer of 2015, he was named to the U15 squad for a tournament in Mexico.
 In 2017, he was named to the Canada U17 team for the 2017 CONCACAF U-17 Championship.
 He was called up to the Canada U21 team for the 2018 Toulon Tournament and also made three starts for the Canada U20 team at the 2018 CONCACAF U-20 Championship, recording an assist against Dominica U20.
 In March 2021, Baldisimo was named to the Canadian U23 squad for the 2020 CONCACAF Men's Olympic Qualifying Championship.
 In June 2021, he was named to the 60-man provisional squad for the 2021 CONCACAF Gold Cup, but was left off the final team.

 Philippines

 In May 2021, Baldisimo received an invitation to play for the Philippines senior national team in their 2022 FIFA World Cup Asian qualifiers, however he declined the offer as he was still expecting to receive a call up from the Canadian senior team.
-In November 2021, he accepted a call-up to the Philippines for the re-scheduled 2020 AFF Championship tournament, but had to withdraw due to injury.
+In November 2021, he accepted a call-up to the Philippines for the rescheduled 2020 AFF Championship tournament, but had to withdraw due to injury.
 He accepted another invite to train with the team in November 2022.

+In March 2024, Baldisimo was called up to the team for two 2026 FIFA World Cup qualification matches against Iraq.